RealChaga™ – Chaga Extract

 No added fillers, starch or grains

-Wild Chaga grows naturally in the vast forests of Russia, northern China and northern climatic zones in general where birch make up the primary tree species. *Even though Chaga is commonly referred to as a mushroom, it is actually a sterile conk, a hardened mass of wood and mycelium with an amorphous shape and dark pigmented outer layer.
-It has been estimated that the chaga conk is approximately 10% mycelium.
-A tree pathogen known as a canker, Chaga slowly causes birch trees to decay and die.
+Wild Chaga grows naturally in the vast forests of Canada, Russia, northern China and northern climatic zones where birch makes up the primary tree species. *Even though Chaga is commonly referred to as a mushroom, it is actually a sterile conk or canker, a hardened mass of woody tissue with an amorphous shape and dark pigmented outer layer.
+It has been estimated that Chaga consists of only 10% Inonotus obliquus mycelium.
+Being a tree pathogen, Inonotus mycelium slowly grows throughout the tree trunk, causing decay and ultimately death.
+The canker/conk we call chaga, is a manifestation of this fungal disease.
 For hundreds of years Chaga has been wildcrafted and utilized by the people of northern Europe and Russia.

 Proudly Made in China